sophongo/sophdoc/docs/en/end-user/kpanda/gpu/nvidia/mig/create_mig.md

 ## Prerequisites

 - Check the system requirements for the GPU driver installation on the target node: [GPU Support Matrix](../../gpu_matrix.md)
-- Ensure that the cluster nodes have GPUs of the corresponding models ([NVIDIA H100](https://www.nvidia.com/en-us/data-center/h100/), [A100](https://www.nvidia.com/en-us/data-center/a100/), and [A30](https://www.nvidia.com/en-us/data-center/products/a30-gpu/) Tensor Core GPUs).
+- Ensure that the cluster nodes have GPUs of the proper models ([NVIDIA H100](https://www.nvidia.com/en-us/data-center/h100/), [A100](https://www.nvidia.com/en-us/data-center/a100/), and [A30](https://www.nvidia.com/en-us/data-center/products/a30-gpu/) Tensor Core GPUs).